Skip to main content

 The Core Principles of Erasure Coding

-While it may sound like erasure coding being the new kid on the block, it was actually invented in 1960 by Irving Reed and Gustave Solomon.
-Together they created a new encoding mechanism, known as the Reed-Solomon code.
-Today, this algorithm is widely used in a large variety of systems, which include distributed storage solutions, but also communication services, or aerospace systems.
+While it may sound like erasure coding is the new kid on the block, it was actually invented in 1960 by Irving Reed and Gustave Solomon.
+Together, they created a new encoding mechanism known as the Reed-Solomon code.
+Today, this algorithm is widely used in a wide variety of systems, including distributed storage solutions, communication services, and aerospace systems.

 Anyhow, all the different implementations combine a set of particular features.
-Storage solutions, utilizing erasure coding for data protection, most commonly use either a Reed-Solomon or LDPC algorithm.
+Storage solutions that utilize erasure coding for data protection most commonly use either a Reed-Solomon or LDPC algorithm.

 Data Fragmentation